rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 go to [[Java Part-3]](https://blog-six-rouge.vercel.app/dev/java-part-3)

 # Data types
 Data types are basic building blocks of any programming language.
 In java there are basically 8 primitive data types.
-String is also a data but its non primitive since it is a class.
+String is also a data type but it is non-primitive since it is a class.

 ## Primitives
 - boolean